yinkaisheng/Python-UIAutomation-for-Windows/readme.md

     except LookupError as ex:
         print("The first notepad doesn't exist in 15 seconds") return
-    # the second call to SendKeys doesn't trigger a search, edit should have a valid value for Control.Element
+    # the second call to SendKeys doesn't trigger a search, the previous call makes sure that Control.Element is valid
     edit.SendKeys('{Ctrl}a{Del}')
-    window.GetWindowPattern().Close()  # close the first Notepad, window and edit become invalid
+    window.GetWindowPattern().Close()  # close the first Notepad, window and edit become invalid even though their Elements have a value

     subprocess.Popen('notepad.exe')  # run second Notepad
     window.Refind()  # need to refind window, trigger a new search